 - ਮਨ ਕਾ ਕਹਿਆ ਮਨਸਾ ਕਰੈ ॥: Budhi follows the order of the mind (sggs 832).

 The SGGS says the intellect must Awakened to Giaan (Knowledge).
-When the the mind ignorantly and foolishly identifies itself as existent separate individual, it is known as egotism (Haumai).
-When it abandons unbroken spiritual inquiry (Shabad-Vichaar…), allows itself to play with countless thoughts (Phurne) coming and going, it is known as individualized consciousness.
+When the mind ignorantly and foolishly identifies itself as separate from its Mool, it is known as egotism (Haumai).
+When it abandons unbroken spiritual inquiry (Shabad-Vichaar…), allows itself to play with ego-centric fancies or imaginations (Phurne).
+It is known as individualized consciousness.

-Thus, when Infinite Consciousness or pure Awareness in a moment of self-forgetfulness viewed itself as the object of perception, countless concepts arise.
+Thus, when Pure Awareness in a moment of self-forgetfulness viewed itself as the object of perception, countless concepts arise.
 Our lives are full of concepts.
 If we like particular concepts, we pass them on to others around us or ram them down their throat.

-Our activities arising from the false concepts are also false.
-If the cause (i.e., false ego or Haumai) is wrong, then the effect must be automatically wrong as well.
+Activities arising from the false concepts are also false.
+If the cause (i.e., false ego-sense or Haumai) is wrong, then the effect must automatically be wrong as well.

-Established in Aatam-Giaan (Wisdom, Virtues, Naam, Shabad, Hukam…), when the mind acts through the undivided consciousness (Jot Saroop, Mool, True Nature…), it’s “Dharma”.
-Such pure mind is free of the ignorance-born tendencies and therefore realizes Self-Knowledge (Aatam-Giaan, Brahm-Giaaan…).
+Established in Aatam-Giaan (Wisdom, Virtues, Naam, Shabad, Hukam…), when the mind acts through the undivided consciousness (Jot Saroop, Mool, True Nature…), it’s ‘Dharma’.
+Such unconditioned mind is free of the ignorance-born tendencies or ego-centric desires.

 - ਇਹੁ ਮਨੁ ਧੰਧੈ ਬਾਂਧਾ ਕਰਮ ਕਮਾਇ ॥: Entangled in worldly affairs (Maya), this mind creates Karma (sggs 1176).